-Possessing scarce domestic energy resources, Japan is the world’s fourth-largest country in terms of energy consumption averaging 80 bcm per year.
-The share of gas in Japan’s energy mix stands at 13 per cent and is anticipated to grow.
-Japan imports 100 per cent of the total gas consumed in the form of liquefied natural gas and is the world’s top LNG importer.
+With scarce domestic energy resources, Japan is the world’s fourth-largest country in terms of energy consumption.
+The country annually consumes some 80 billion cubic meters of gas, the share of which totals nowadays 14 per cent in the national energy basket and is to be further increased.
+Japan imports 100 per cent of overall gas consumed in the form of LNG and is the world’s top LNG importer.